avarchy/Edge-Detection/README.md

 # Edge-Detection
 ----------------
-Demonstration of Edge Detection using Sobel and Canny algorithms To run the either edge detection method, you will first need to convert your image to a .ppm file.
+Demonstration of Edge Detection using Sobel and Canny algorithms.

+To run the either edge detection method, you will first need to convert your image to a .ppm file.
 This can easily be done using ImageMagick.
 Simply run the command:
-  convert imagefilename image.ppm
+  `convert imagefilename image.ppm`
 ## Sobel
 For the Sobel edge detection, you will need to run ppm_ConvertTo_pgm.py, SobelSmooth.py, and SobelEdgeDetection.py in that order, substituting the corresponding image file names in the python files.
 ## Canny